B2B E-Commerce: A Complete Guide to a B2B Company

 #3 – Close More Sales Faster

-t’s because of these measures, many brands that adopt B2B E-Commerce portals see order volume increase because they no longer have to wait for a sales rep to visit them to place an order.
+It’s because of these measures that many brands that adopt B2B E-Commerce portals see order volume increase because they no longer have to wait for a sales rep to visit them to place an order.

 #4 – Expand Sales & Reach New Customers

-Many look at B2B E-Commerce as a way of accessing new geographics and demographics.
+Many look at B2B E-Commerce as a way of accessing new geographies and demographics.
 Having a fully-established portal allows you to profitably serve customers you couldn’t see before or have been forgotten.

 In fact, many brands quickly discover that customers who haven’t purchased with them in years are now buying from them again.
 You can also efficiently handle retailers with small orders or lower order volume because customers now have access to place orders themselves.